-People cook and bake with chickpea flour around the world, but it is particularly popular in Indian and Middle Eastern food.
+People cook and bake with chickpea flour around the world, but it is particularly popular in Indian and Middle Eastern cuisine.
 You may also see it called garbanzo, besan or gram flour.
 Sprouted chickpea flour has a wonderful nutty flavour, dense texture, and can add a nutritional boost to many recipes.

 Sprouted chickpea flour is delicious in a wide variety of both sweet and savoury dishes.
-It is perfect for falafel, or as a tasty thickener for soups and sauces.
+It is perfect for falafel, crackers, or as a tasty thickener for soups and sauces.
 When fried, the batter becomes soft and makes delicious crepes, flatbread or tempura-style vegetables.
 Swap 1:1 for unsprouted chickpea flour.
 It can also replace some wheat flour to add a unique taste and texture to muffins, quick bread, pancakes, cookies and more!
 You can find sprouted flour recipes here.